No vote means Gap keeps building inspector - Claiborne Progress

 Bryant says the jobs he inspects are not so large that paper or digital paperwork would be necessary.

-“There’re no multiple inspectors.
+“There are no multiple inspectors.
 It’s only me.
 So, I have no problem keeping up with what’s going on.
-I never have written anything down,” said Bryant.
+I never have written anything down,” Bryant said.

-He estimated he has completed approximately 45 inspections from three major projects during the course of the last 18 months.
+He estimated he has completed approximately 45 inspections from three major projects during the past 18 months.

 Bryant says he was on-site nearly every day of each project.
 He was asked if, moving forward, he would consider keeping a paper or digital record of the projects.